vadymmarkov/Malibu/README.md

 ### Session configuration

-`Networking` is created with `SessionConfiguration` which is just a wrapper around `NSURLSessionConfiguration` and could represent 3 standard session types
-+ 1 custom type:
+`Networking` is created with `SessionConfiguration` which is a wrapper around `NSURLSessionConfiguration` and could represent 3 standard session types + 1 custom type:
 * `Default` - configuration that uses the global singleton credential, cache and cookie storage objects.
 * `Ephemeral` - configuration with no persistent disk storage for cookies, cache